What Is Structural Settlement?

 Repeated lowering also rising of water level in loose granular soils tend to compact the soil and cause Structural Settlement.

 Pumping water or draining water by pipes or tiles from granular soils without adequate filter material as protection can in a period of time wash and carry a sufficient amount of fine particles away from the soil and cause Structural Settlement.

 (3) Underground erosion.
 It may cause the formation of cavities in the subsoil, which when collapse Structural Settlement occurs.

 (4) Changes in the vicinity.
 If there are changes adjacent to the property such as recently placed fill, excavation, construction of a new structure, underground tunneling or mining, and so on, settlement may occur due to an increase in the stresses.

 (5) Vibrations and shocks.
 Vibrations due to pile driving or oscillating machinery, as well as shocks due to blasting or earthquake cause settlements, especially in granular soils.

 (6) Ground movement on earth slopes.
 If surface erosion, slow creep, or landslides occur, there may be settlement problems.

 Theoretically, no damage is done to a superstructure if the foundations settle uniformly.
-However, settlement exceeding a certain limit may cause trouble in utilities such as water pipelines, sewers, telephone lines, also trouble in the surface drainage configuration and in access from streets.
+However, Structural Settlement exceeding a certain limit may cause trouble in utilities such as water pipelines, sewers, telephone lines, also trouble in the surface drainage configuration and in access from streets.